parreirat/vehiculum-challenge/development_checklist.md

   - [ ] - Didn't get around to asking about time zone handling: defaulting to +0100, written to data store.
   - [ ] - Implement bin/setup: do bundle, bundle exec rake install rake task invoke, and rbenv rehash if rbenv is defined.
 Check if status is available directly on project root after.

-##Notes
+## Notes

 Not sure what this refers to exactly, in the task PDF:
-  - Store error messages of status pages (ex.
-Minor Service Outage) display them later.
+"Store error messages of status pages (ex.
+Minor Service Outage) display them later."

 Very little experience with Docker, not sure what this one refers to either:
-  - Use Docker to generate an image which can accept different arguments for different processes.
+"Use Docker to generate an image which can accept different arguments for different processes."

-Did not use branching for development at all - bad!
+Just used branching for not-complete thread_safety branch.

 I think I should have kept the DataStore data point format as is in CSV, just arrays of arrays, would facilitate some things a lot.